-Digital marketing is packed with different acronyms such as SEO, ROI, SERP and many others.
-But there aren’t that many that are as confusing as NAP.
-And before you get all excited, unfortunately, I’m not referring to the kind of nap we all wish we could take in the middle of the day.
-I’m talking about your business’s name and contact details.
+Digital marketing is packed with different acronyms, such as SEO, ROI, SERP, SERM and many others.
+But few are as confusing as NAP.
+Now, before you get excited, let us be clear that we’re not referring to the kind of nap we all wish we could take in the middle of the day.
+NAP in SEO refers to your business’s name and contact details.

-In this blog post, we’ll look into what NAP is, why it matters in local SEO, plus how to get it right.
+In this blog post, we’ll dive deeper into what NAP is, why it matters in local SEO, and how to get it right.

 What is NAP?

-The acronym NAP stands for Name, Address, Phone Number, and refers to the information that’s displayed about your business on any website that lists it.
-Now, if you want your business to rank high organically when someone runs a local search on Google or another search engine, paying attention to NAP consistency is imperative.
+The acronym NAP stands for Name, Address, and Phone Number, and refers to the information that’s displayed about your business on any website that lists it.

 What is NAP consistency?